realworldocaml/book/en/12c-sexprs.md

 function preserves this invariant, but the `t_of_sexp` function does not.

-We can fix this problem by writing a custom sexp-converter, in this case, using the sexp-converter that we already have:
+We can fix this problem by overriding the autogenerated function and writing a custom sexp-converter, but still using the sexp-converter that we already have:

 ```ocaml
 type t = | Range of int * int